FarukValjevac/MarTech/README.md

 - **Generate machine learning models** from your product data to predict sales based on pricing.
 - **Input product prices** to get sales predictions and revenue forecasts.
+- **Advanced Zero-Inflation Handling**: Uses a Two-Part (Hurdle) Model to properly handle the fact that 73% of products have zero sales.
 - **Model training** uses scikit-learn with your existing product and sales data.

 ### 💬 XXXL Chatbot